 Branch office must have predominant activity which is to be registered and can perform all other allowed activities.
 Branch office is not a legal entity but in taxation sense has a status of resident (important for a Profit Tax rated at 15% in Serbia).

-All stipulations that referred to Limited Liability Company also apply for Branch Offices.
+All stipulations that refer to Limited Liability Company also apply for Branch Offices.

-If you need more information on how to register a Branch Office of a foreign company in Serbia, or you want to register Limited Liability Company or any other form of company contact Asst Office today, and let us guide you through this process.
+If you need more information on how to register a Branch Office of a foreign company in Serbia, or you want to register Limited Liability Company or any other form of company contact Asst Office today, and let us guide you through this process and assist you to establish business in Serbia.